Risk-Sensitive Diffusion: Robustly Optimizing Diffusion Models with Noisy Samples: Preliminaries

-\parag{Definition of risk information.} We might be unable to avoid noisy samples, but we can incorporate extra information accompanying them, such as the risk of using them.
-Following the previous example, a Gaussian process~\cite{mackay1998introduction} that interpolates the missing samples in Fig.~\ref{fig: data example} naturally provides confidence intervals (i.e., uncertainty information) for each prediction.
-We can thus pair every sample $\mathbf{x}(0)$ with its risk information $\mathbf{r}$, available for free.
-Unless otherwise stated, we consider the risk to be a vector $\mathbf{r}$, of the same $D$ dimensions as the sample $\mathbf{x}(0)$, indicating its entry-wise quality.
-The closer to $0$ the value in each entry $r_i \in \mathbb{R}^+ \bigcup \{0\}$ of $\mathbf{r}$ is, the higher the expected quality, where $r_i = 0$ indicates that entry $x_i(0)$ is clean.
-We also denote the sample distribution for a specific risk $\mathbf{r}$ as $p_{0}(\mathbf{x} \mid \mathbf{r})$.
-In our example of Fig.~\ref{fig: data example}, the risk $\mathbf{r}$ can be specified as the confidence intervals for each sample.
+\paragraph{Introducing risk information.} Although noisy samples are inescapable in some situations, they are usually with additional information, estimating the potential risk of using such samples.
+Following the previous example, a Gaussian process~\citep{mackay1998introduction} that interpolates the missing samples in Fig.~\ref{fig: data example} naturally provides uncertainty information (i.e., confidence intervals) for each prediction.
+We can thus pair every possibly noisy sample $\widetilde{\mathbf{x}}(0) = [\widetilde{x}_1(0), \widetilde{x}_2(0), \cdots, \widetilde{x}_D(0)]^\top$ with its risk information $\mathbf{r}$, available for free.
+While risk $\mathbf{r}$ is defined in a very general way in Definition~\ref{def:risk info}, its concrete form depends on the noise type.
+For example, in the case of \textit{non-isotropic Gaussian perturbation}, the risk $\mathbf{r}$ is a vector $\mathbf{r} = [r_1(0), r_2(0), \cdots, r_D(0)]^\top$ of the same $D$ dimensions as the sample $\widetilde{\mathbf{x}}(0)$, indicating its entry-wise data quality.
+The closer to $0$ the value in each entry $r_i \in \mathbb{R}^+ \bigcup \{0\}$ of $\mathbf{r}$ is, the higher the expected quality, where $r_i = 0$ indicates that entry $\widetilde{x}_i(0)$ is clean.

-Given the risk information $\mathbf{r}$, an ideal diffusion model could draw information from both risky $(\mathbf{x}(0), \mathbf{r} > 0)$ and clean samples $(\mathbf{x}(0), \mathbf{r}' = \mathbf{0)}$, to learn a distribution that approximates the one of clean samples only $p_0(\mathbf{x} \mid \mathbf{r}' = \mathbf{0})$.
-This is, in fact, the guiding principle for our model introduced in Sec.~\ref{sec: method}.
-As demonstrated in Fig.~\ref{fig: 2nd-page demo}, though trained with noisy samples (Fig.~\ref{subfig: training data}), our model correctly recovers the clean mixture components and generates very few out-of-region samples (Fig.~\ref{subfig: samples from our model}).

-\parag{Immediate baselines.} With the introduction of risk information, we can promptly propose two baselines.
-Indeed, one could discard all risky samples $||\mathbf{r}|| > \varepsilon$, such that models are only trained on nearly clean data $\mathbf{x}(0) \sim p_0(\mathbf{x}(0) \mid \mathbf{r} \approx \mathbf{0})$.
-However, this disregards the potentially rich information in low-quality samples and is impractical for heavily corrupted datasets where clean samples are a minority (e.g., WARDS~\citep{alaa2017personalized}).